Xitod/Install-AWX-on-Debian-11/README.md

 # Install AWX on Debian 11 using k3s
-Here is an easy setup to configure and deploy AWX Operator on a single node using k3s.
+Here is an easy setup to configure and deploy AWX on a single node using k3s.
 This node will be use as an ansible master to monitore your infrastructure.

 *This setup can be used in production environment.*